 You cannot get rid of the original window boxes because they are specifically protected by the Grade II listing of the estate.
 You can get new window boxes from the Barbican Estate Office; but if you buy your own, you need to make sure they are in keeping with the standard window boxes.

 Water is meant to drain off balconies into little drains.
 These can get blocked up with leaves and so on, and that can lead to leaks.
-The Barbican Estate Office recommend you clear away leaves and other blockages when they occur.
-(Really?
-I would never have thought of that on my own.)
+The Barbican Estate Office recommend you clear away leaves to prevent blockages.
+They also advise clearing blockages when they occur.
+(I think I might work that one out on my own.)

 If the flat downstairs suffers water damage because of something which it is your responsibility to do – like keeping the drain clear – then you will have to pay.
 If it’s due to some physical problem with the balcony or drain, then it should be the City Corporation’s responsibility as landlord and be covered by the service charge.